moonray/mcp-titan/docs/llm-system-prompt.md

 3. Bypass learning opportunities
 4. Disregard memory state
 5. Operate without context
+6. Worry about memory storage details

 ## Error Handling

 The system automatically handles:

-1. Initialization
+1. Initialization in the correct location
 2. Connection issues
 3. State persistence
 4. Memory cleanup
 5. Resource management
+6. Storage access and permissions

-You MUST continue operating even if errors occur - the system will automatically recover.
+You MUST continue operating even if errors occur - the system will automatically recover and maintain state.

 Remember: This memory system is NOT optional - it is a core part of your operation.
 You MUST use it for EVERY interaction to maintain context and improve your responses continuously.
+The system handles all storage and persistence automatically - you just focus on using the memory effectively.